mLenehanDCU/EE445/LabReports/Markdown/Lab16Journal.md

 ## 3. Give three sources of error in the indirect method of determining systemic arterial blood pressure.

+Sources of error may be:

+- Inability of the observer to correctly identify sounds.
+- Incorrect placement of the cuff.
+- Quality and calibration of the equipment which is being used.

 ## 4. Use an equation that relates flow, pressure, and resistance to define mean arterial pressure:

+$F=P/R$ relates flow to pressure and resistance.

+As pressure can be given by the mean arterial pressure, the mean arterial pressure in terms of the flow and resistance can be given as: $MAP=F\*P$

 ## 5. Blood flow (liters per min.) through the pulmonary circuit equals blood flow through the systemic circuit, but pulmonary resistance to flow is 5 times less than the systemic resistance to flow.
 Using the equation in Question 4, show that mean pulmonary pressure is 5 times less than mean systemic pressure.

 ## 6. Define the first and second sounds of Korotkoff.
 Which sound is used to approximate systolic pressure and which sound is used to approximate diastolic pressure?

+The first Korotkoff sound is heard as a tapping.
+This sound is taken as an approximation of the systolic pressure.

+The second Korotkoff sound comes as the sound which has been increasing in intensity becomes suddenly muffled.
+This is taken as an approximation of the diastolic pressure.

 ## 7. Why is mean arterial pressure not equal to (systolic pressure – diastolic pressure)/2?

+In a cardia cycle, more time is spent in diastole then in systole, therefore arterial pressure cannot be taken as a simple average of the two values, and must be approximated by the given formula of $MAP = \frac{(systolic pressure + 2\*diastolic pressure)}{3}$.

 ## 8. Define pulse pressure.
 Explain, in terms of changes in systolic and diastolic pressures, why pulse pressure increases during exercise.

+$Pulse Pressure = Systolic Pressure - Diastolic Pressure$

+As mentioned in Q2 part b, pulse pressure increases, as the systolic pressure has increased more than the diastolic pressure.

-## 9. Give one reason why blood pressure in the left armmay  be different than blood pressure in the right arm of a Subject at rest.
+## 9. Give one reason why blood pressure in the left arm may  be different than blood pressure in the right arm of a Subject at rest.

+This may be due to a difference in resistance experienced, therefore giving a difference in the $F=P/R$ relationship.

 ## 10. Name an artery other than the brachial that could be used for an indirect measurement of blood pressure and explain your choice.

+The femoral artery may also be used for blood pressure measurement.

 End of Lesson 16 Data Report